mighty-gerbils/gerbil/doc/reference/misc.md

 ```

 Creates a new red-black tree, a self-balancing binary search tree variant,
 similar to an AVL tree.
+Also usable as an sorted hash-table alternative for
+small datasets.

 The comparison procedure *cmp* is expected to accept two keys, *a* and *b*, and
 perform a ternary comparison: